img_5686.jpg

 What our students do:

-Other ongoing efforts that students are contributing to include management of the Aurora Farmer’s Market, drives to improve waste collection and recycling on campus, and more.
+Ongoing efforts that students are contributing to include management of the Aurora Farmer's Market, establishment or revitalization of gardens on campus, drives to improve waste collection and recycling on campus, and more.